 Since I can’t read Chinese and there is no identification on some of these games or who made them, they’ll go here:

 Here’s a new video pinball game called Mini Pinball.
 This a pinball machine (although from this photo I can’t see the flippers), ticket redemption and prize merchandizer all in one.
-With the machine on the right it seems that they are hoping to target it for the Western market but it depends on who it is that’s making it (possibly UNIS – who was at the show but I haven’t seen anything from them as to what was there).
+With the machine on the right it seems that they are hoping to target it for the Western market but it depends on who it is that’s making it (possibly UNIS, as F&F Arcade is in the background there and they sell that in China – could be someone else entirely though).

 Here’s a gun game although it appears to be fully wireless.
 Hard to tell what it’s about, other than a shooter.